-Clients using Corporate Vehicles and Trust structures, Not for Profit Organisations and Investment Funds
+Customers using Corporate Vehicles and Trust structures, Non-Profit Organisations, Charities and Investment Funds

-The extent of information and checks undertaken on corporates, trusts, not for profit organisations and investment funds depends on the perceived money laundering risks associated with a given structure, jurisdictions used, or nature of business activity underpinning the entity.
+The extent of information and checks undertaken on corporates, trusts, non-profit organisations, charities and investment funds depends on the perceived money laundering risks associated with a given structure, jurisdictions used, or nature of business activity underpinning the entity.

 For all cases, irrespective of the structure used, you will be required to provide documentation to enable us to evidence the identity of the individuals who ultimately benefit, or will benefit, from owning the asset and individuals who exercise control in the entity.

-No. As Strutt & Parker is ultimately responsible in law for ensuring that the KYC checks have been undertaken properly and comprehensively we undertake our own checks.
-However, if you have already provided the documentation that we require to a third party professional adviser (i.e. solicitors or banks), you can request that they forward this to us for use in our files.
-This does not mean that we will not ask you for further information, but it may save you replication of effort.
+No. As BNP Paribas Real Estate is ultimately responsible by law for ensuring that the KYC checks have been undertaken properly and comprehensively, we undertake our own KYC checks.
+However, if you have already provided the documentation that we require to a third party professional adviser (i.e. solicitors, accountants or banks), you can request that they forward this to us for use in our KYC file.
+This does not mean that we will not ask you for further KYC information, but it may save you replication of effort.

 Your information will be used for the sole purpose of completing our KYC checks in order to meet our legal obligations.

-Your information will be held confidentially and will not be shared with any third parties outside of the BNP Paribas Group, of which Strutt & Parker is a trading style, unless we are required to in order to comply with a regulator or law enforcement authorities.
+Your information will be held confidentially and will not be shared with any third parties outside of the BNP Paribas Group unless we are required to in order to comply with a regulator or law enforcement authorities.

 In the event of an inspection/investigation by the regulator or law enforcement authorities your information will only be shared if requested and to the extent we are obliged to provide it.